Tools

 Process mapping allows you to create a visual picture of how something currently works, capturing every step.

-Project idea template
+Project idea brief

 A project idea template to help you when you start a quality improvement project.